Subdivisions of the Polish–Lithuanian territories following the partitions: Austrian Partition

 In the First Partition, the Austrian Empire received the largest share of the Polish population, and second largest land share (83,000 km2 and over 2.65 million people).
 Austria did not participate in the Second partition.
 In the Third Partition, Austria annexed 47,000 km2 of territories with 1.2 million people.
 Overall, Austria gained about 18 percent of the former Commonwealth's territory (130,000 km2) and about 32 percent of its population (3.85 million people).
 From the geographical perspective, much of the Austrian partition corresponded to the Galicia region.

 Prussian Partition

-The Kingdom of Prussia (known from second half of the 19th century as German Empire) annexed territories of the former Polish–Lithuanian Commonwealth in all three partitions.
+The Kingdom of Prussia (which became the dominant state of the German Empire upon its formation in 1871) annexed territories of the former Polish–Lithuanian Commonwealth in all three partitions.
 The territories obtained were subdivided into the following.